 Your GP or neurologist can answer any specific questions you may have about your personal circumstances and the vaccines.
 To find out where you can receive your vaccine and to book an appointment, please see the Vaccines Eligibility Checker (healthdirect.gov.au).

 Pfizer (Comirnaty), AstraZeneca (Vaxzevria) and Spikevax (Moderna) are the vaccines currently available in Australia.
 These vaccines have been rigorously assessed by the Therapeutic Goods Administration to make sure they are safe and effective.
 Millions of people around the world have safely received these vaccines.
 This includes very old adults, people living in aged care facilities, and people with chronic medical conditions.
 COVID-19 vaccination – Easy Read resources

-The current recommendation in Australia is:
+The current recommendations in Australia are:

 - the AstraZeneca vaccine for people aged 18 years and over.
 You will need two doses, the second dose should be given between 4 to 12 weeks after the first dose.
 In areas where there are no coronavirus outbreaks, ATAGI recommends that the preferred interval between doses remains at 12 weeks.
 In areas where there is a significant COVID-19 outbreak an interval of between 4 and 8 weeks is preferred.

 - the Pfizer vaccine for people aged 12 years and over.
 You will need two doses, and the doses are recommended to be at least 3 weeks apart.

 - the Moderna vaccine for people aged 12 years and over.
 You will need 2 doses of the Moderna vaccine, given at least 4 weeks apart.